prdktntwcklr/cpp-on-avr/README.md

 # C++ on AVR

-C++ code on resource-constrained microcontrollers.
+C++ code for resource-constrained microcontrollers.

 ## Getting started